Should You Steam, Stir-Fry, or Boil Your Veggies?

 Researchers in Murcia, Spain, discovered that just by boiling celery, the veggie lost 14 percent of its antioxidants–powerful nutrients that help fight cancer. [i] Food scientists in England measured the glucosinolates–another cancer-fighting nutrient–in broccoli, Brussels sprouts, cauliflower, and green cabbage after boiling.
 Boiled broccoli lost 77 percent of these key anti-cancer ingredients; cauliflower, 75 percent.
 When the English researchers tested the boiling water, they found the missing health-boosters–90 percent of the missing glucosinolates ended up in the cooking pot.[ii]

-Clearly, boiling isn’t the way to go.
-But you’ve still got a variety of options–from microwave to steam to stir-fry.
+Clearly, boiling and draining your veggies isn’t the best way to go.
+Soups and stews are good options, because you eat the veggie liquid as well.
+But you’ve still got a variety of other options–from microwave to steam to stir-fry.
 All of these methods work just fine, but here are a few facts to keep in mind as you choose the best way to cook up your daily dose of plants:

-- Stir-frying is better.
 Not only does this cooking method preserve more nutrients than boiling, it also offers cardiovascular perks.
-Researchers in Spain found that compared to a low-fat diet, eating a Mediterranean diet supplemented with nuts and olive oil had a beneficial effect on cardiovascular risk factors.
+Researchers in Spain found that compared to a low-fat diet, eating a Mediterranean diet (in which sauteed vegetables are common) supplemented with nuts and olive oil had a beneficial effect on cardiovascular risk factors.

 [i] Jiménez-Monreal, A. M., García-Diz, L., Martínez-Tomé, M., Mariscal, M. and Murcia, M. A. (2009), Influence of Cooking Methods on Antioxidant Activity of Vegetables.
 Journal of Food Science, 74: H97–H103. doi: 10.1111/j.1750-3841.2009.01091.x